Bruins ride power-play goals to 2-1 win over Jets - WHIZ News

 David Pastrnak had two assists for Boston.
 Tuukka Rask, returning for the first time since suffering a concussion on Jan.
 14, made 37 saves.

+“I’ve never seen that.
+That’s what’s going on right now.
+Tough one.”

+“I had no idea what (his skate lace) caught on, then I looked down and saw it was that,” Copp said.
+“Less than one-in-a-million play.”

 Patrik Laine scored for the Jets, who failed to capitalize on five power plays in the second period.
-Winnipeg has lost seven of its last nine.
+Winnipeg has lost seven of its last eight.
 Laurent Brossoit stopped 23 shots.

 The defeat extended Winnipeg’s longest losing streak of the season.
 The Jets are 1-7-1 in their last nine homes games.